-The Bansko Jazz Festival is a free festival held in the mountain town of Bansko Bulgaria, since 1988.
+The Bansko Jazz Festival is a Jazz and Music festival held in the mountain town of Bansko Bulgaria, since 1988.
 Bansko’s Jazz Festival is always held at the beginning of August, with headline acts from around the world as well as local bands, singers and performers.
 In 2020 this is a chargeable event, in normal times it is usually free, but we shares ways to listen to the music for free too.

 Bansko Jazz Festival Dates

 The Bansko jazz Festival 2020 started on August 8th 2020 at 7 pm and an until August 13th 2020.
 Most performances ran until around 2300, or midnight.

-The Bansko Jazz festival is just one of the free festivals organized and held over the spring, summer and autumn – you can find out more about Bansko activities here.
+The Bansko Jazz festival is just one of the free Bansko festivals organized and held over the spring, summer and autumn – you can find out more about Bansko activities here.

 This is Bansko, a ski town in summer and she’s beautiful.
 There are a lot of Bansko summer activities apart from just the festivals.